shaowei-su/Python-Computing-Acceleration/TutorialForWhile.md

 ```
 Here `f` stands for the current FrameObject, `INSTR_OFFSET() + oparg` points to the instruction after while loop and `STACK_LEVEL()` equals to size of current value stack.

-In this case, INSTR_OFFESTE() returns value 9 and oparg equals to 65, the result points to line number 74, where this program terminates.
+In this case, INSTR_OFFESTE() returns value 9 and oparg equals to 65, the result points to line number 74, where this program terminates. opcode is
 ```c
 void
 PyFrame_BlockSetup(PyFrameObject *f, int type, int handler, int level)